outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 ---
 title: Other companies tech hiring processes are costing YOU talent
-description: Are you sabotaging your recruitment efforts by using other people’s outdated 'elitist' processes?
+description: Are you sabotaging your recruitment efforts by using other companies' outdated 'elitist' processes?
 These practical tips will help you develop a 'compassionate hiring' ethos to attract diverse and impactful candidates.
 layout: post
 categories: [hiring, leadership]
 ---